 This system is a subcategory of the Supply Chain Management (SCM) system.
 It helps the entire supply chain process to go in streamlined.

-- Warehouse infrastructure: This system allows the organization to design the warehouse so that it has sufficient space for seasonal inventories.
+- Warehouse infrastructure: This system allows the organization to design the warehouse with sufficient space for seasonal inventories.

-- Monitoring of inventory: The system allows for tracking, monitoring, and moving the inventories quickly with the help of a barcode scanner.
+- Inventory monitoring: The system allows for tracking, monitoring, and moving inventories quickly with the help of a barcode scanner.